g-st180/Tkinter_Pizza_Vending_Machine/README.md

 #### Interface

 - The Buttons, Labels and interactive widgets are made by `Tkinter` Module.
-- The Colourful Graphical interface is designed from scratch in `Adobe Photoshop`.
+- The Background is designed from scratch in `Adobe Photoshop`.
 - The icon was picked up from [Pizza](https://pixabay.com/)

 #### Usage